Peaceful Strandir in Westfjords and pristine highlands photo tour.

 DAY 6.
 TO SOUTH HIGHLANDS

-We do morning shoot in Kerlingafjöll mountains before we check out and head down the Kjölur-Keel road into south of Iceland.
-GJáin (the Gorge) and the majestic Háifoss waterfall are on today’s schedule along with other places.
-Accommodation Hotel Hrauneyjar where we stay for the next two nights.
+GJáin (the Gorge) with its small waterfalls and the majestic Háifoss waterfall are on today’s schedule along with other places.
+Accommodation highland Hotel Hrauneyjar where we stay for the next two nights.

 DAY 7.
 COLOURFUL HIGHLANDS OF LANDMANNALAUGAR